Applications¶

 Accessing CSV features¶

-From the Apps & Services list: - Export CSV: Download applications to a CSV file - Import CSV: Upload a CSV file to create or update applications - Download Template: Get a blank CSV with correct headers
+From the Applications list: - Export CSV: Download applications to a CSV file - Import CSV: Upload a CSV file to create or update applications - Download Template (from inside the import dialog): Get a blank CSV with correct headers

 Permissions required: applications:admin for import/export operations.